wagtail/wagtail/docs/reference/pages/model_reference.rst

 ``PageRevision``
 ~~~~~~~~~~~~~~~~

-The ``PageRevision`` model contains all the past revisions of a page.
-Every time a page is created or updated, a new revision is created.
-Revisions can be created manually by calling the :meth:`~Page.create_revision` method.
+Every time a page is edited a new ``PageRevision`` is created and saved to the database.
+It can be used to find the full history of all changes that have been made to a page and it also provides a place for new changes to be kept before going live.

+ - Revisions can be created from any class:`~wagtail.wagtailcore.models.Page` object calling its :meth:`~Page.create_revision` method
-Revisions are used by Wagtail for keeping draft changes out of the live database.
-Every revision has the content of the page serialised and stored in the :attr:`~PageRevision.content_json` field.
+ - The content of the class:`~wagtail.wagtailcore.models.Page` is JSON-serialised and stored in the :attr:`~PageRevision.content_json` field

-It is possible to retrieve a ``PageRevision`` as a :class:`~wagtail.wagtailcore.models.Page` object by calling the :meth:`~PageRevision.as_page_object` method.
+ - You can retrieve a ``PageRevision`` as a :class:`~wagtail.wagtailcore.models.Page` object by calling the :meth:`~PageRevision.as_page_object` method

 .. autoclass:: PageRevision